 Serious incidents often occur that require the presence of a supervisor on the scene to effectively direct police response and determine investigative priorities.
 It will be the responsibility of the shift supervisor to effectively direct police response and determine investigative priorities.
 The supervisor will be accountable for ensuring investigations are conducted in an efficient, effective, and professional manner.
-The following calls for service, however, mandate a supervisor on-scene response:
+The following calls for service, however, mandate a supervisor on-scene response, and require Communications to dispatch a Watch Commander or supervisor to the scene: